 - Stokes Hall

 In the following buildings with cinder block walls, residents may ONLY USE 3M Command Strips to hang items on walls.
 Carefully follow product instructions for removal to avoid repair charges.
 Screws, nails, glue, or other adhesives are NOT permitted, in order to avoid wall damage.

-USA Housing staff will be available to help students with any problems or difficulties they may have during their stay in University housing.
+USA Housing staff members are available to help students with any problems or difficulties they may have during their stay in University housing.
 Occasionally, serious unforeseen events or problems can affect a student’s ability to live on campus.
-These circumstances would need to be documented to show that there has been an unforeseen event that has changed your circumstances significantly enough to prevent you from residing on campus.
-In this situation you should immediately visit the Housing Business Office (Delta Commons Room 100) to discuss your situation and options.
-Students are encouraged to complete this process before moving out or sign a lease agreement, as moving out or signing a lease will not release a resident from his/her contractual obligation to the University.
+Documentation of an unforeseen event that has changed your circumstances significantly enough to prevent you from residing on campus should be taken to the Housing Business Office (Delta Commons Room 100) to discuss your situation and options.
+Students are encouraged to refrain from entering into other living arrangements/agreements until informed of a decision on the housing contract cancellation request.
+Moving out or signing another housing agreement will not release a resident from his/her contractual obligation to the University.